matzpersson/raspberry-swift-gpio-remote/README.md

 pod 'CocoaAsyncSocket'
 ````

+# Overview
+The app creates two connections to the server side Python scripts.
 # Usage
 Launch from Workspace file, type in connection details and wait for incoming messages.
 Use UDP Broadcasting Server https://github.com/matzpersson/udp-broadcasting.git to broadcast test messages.